 To start a recording session:

-- Open Replay Music by clicking the Replay Music icon on your desktop.
+- Open Replay Music by clicking the Replay Music icon

 - Open your browser or music player program.